xak2000/nomad/website/source/docs/job-specification/network.html.md

 ### Limitations

-Only one `network` stanza can be specified, when it is defined at the task group level.
+Only one `network` block can be specified, when it is defined at the task group level.